Lipsanotheca

 The National Museum of Catalan Art (MNAC) in Barcelona has a digitized display that references another famous 10th century lipsanotheca made of stone called the Lipsanotheca of Santa Maria de Lillet.

 The altarpiece is the Cappella delle Reliquie in The Basilica of San Petronio in Bologna is a lipsanotheca containing many reliquaries.

 In the basilica of San Lorenzo el Real in the El Escorial are two large altarpieces containing a number of reliquaries.
-Within the altarpiece depicting the "Annunciation") are relics of female saints; it's companion includes the relics of male saints.
+Within the altarpiece depicting the "Annunciation") are relics of female saints; its companion includes the relics of male saints.